 Performance settings enable you to use the Google Search engine on our website and help us to improve our website by collecting and reporting information on its usage (for example, which of our pages are most frequently visited).

-Tree roots may potentially cause damage to built structures in two ways:
+Tree roots can cause damage in two ways:

 Cutting the roots of any tree is generally ill-advised as it may affect the tree's health and stability.
 If a tree is covered by a TPO or if it is in a conservation area you will need to make an application to us before root pruning can take place.